nbtmanager/NBT-Manager/Readme.md

 ### Enchantments

 1. Select the desired enchantment(s)
+2. Select the level of enchantment(s)
-2. Click on Generate Command or Generate 32K Command to copy the nbt
+3. Click on Generate Command or Generate 32K Command to copy the nbt
-3. Select item to apply the enchantment(s) and enter command ```.nbt write```
+4. Select item to apply the enchantment(s) and enter command ```.nbt write```

 ### Items